 - Uterine abnormalities like leiomyomas or uterine septa

 - Placental anomalies like placenta prevue

-- Malpresentation in previous pregnancy
+- Malpresentation in a previous pregnancy

-In early pregnancy, the fetus is often in a breech position but by 36 weeks of pregnancy, it assumes the vertex position.
-But when this does not occur and the fetus is positioned with buttocks in the maternal pelvis, it is called a breech presentation.
+In early pregnancy, the fetus is often in a breech position but, by 36 weeks of pregnancy, it assumes the vertex position, but, when this does not occur and the fetus is positioned with buttocks in the maternal pelvis, it is called a breech presentation.
 It is the commonest malpresentation in clinical obstetric practice and is usually diagnosed antenatally but may also be diagnosed during labor when the fetal parts are felt through the open cervical os.
 The incidence of breech presentation is high in cases of premature labor.
 Variations of breech presentation are:

 - Frank breech: in this presentation, the fetal hips are flexed, the knees are extended stretching the legs straight upwards with the head or face lying near the feet.

 - Footling breech: here, the baby’s one or both feet lie over the cervix or prolapse through the uterine cervix.

 - Complete breech: in this presentation, the fetus lies with both its hips and the knees flexed.